Maine Science Teachers Awards Program

 - shows creative approaches in linking student learning to the Science Content Standards of the Maine State Learning Results and Maine’s Curriculum Framework for Mathematics and Science

 - makes continuous and enduring contributions to science education by integrating with local and state initiatives, promoting science education, and providing training or resources to other science teachers.

 If you have any questions or need additional information, please contact Tonya Prentice at email@example.com

 The Selection Process

-Applications will be reviewed and ranked and the final approval of award winners by the MSTA Board will take place at the MSTA conference on April 7th.
+Applications will be reviewed and ranked and the final approval of award winners by the MSTA Board will take place at the spring MSTA conference.
 All applicants and the winning nominees will be notified immediately following final selection.